 USA Softball NCAA NFHS

 Regulation Tie Game

 Games that are regulation tie games shall be resumed at the exact point where they were stopped.
-If the competing teams, league, conference or tournament committee wish not to be bound by the tie game rule and wish to complete a regulation tie game from the point at which the game was terminated, they may do so by formally opting to use the Halted Game Rule.
+5.3F If the competing teams, league, conference or tournament committee wish not to be bound by the tie game rule and wish to complete a regulation tie game from the point at which the game was terminated, they may do so by formally opting to use the Halted Game Rule.
 Otherwise a game stopped after five or more innings with the score tied is considered a regulation tie game, not a Halted Game, and may not be resumed.
-Intent to use the Halted Game Rule must 6.15.3 If a regulation game has a tie score as in 4-2-2 it is a tie game unless the State Association has any prescribed game ending procedures.
+Intent to use the Halted Game Rule must be declared before the game starts.
+6.15.3 If a regulation game has a tie score as in 4-2-2 it is a tie game unless the State Association has any prescribed game ending procedures.
 4-2-5

 Called Game

-A called game is a game ended by the umpire 5.3C A travel policy that allows a game to conclude before its actual completion may be established by conference or tournament policy or agreed upon by 6.17.4 Same as USA Softball 2-26-2 4-2-2
+A called game is a game ended by the umpire 5.3C A travel policy that allows a game to conclude before its actual completion may be established by conference or tournament policy or agreed upon by opposing coaches.
+6.17.4 Same as USA Softball 2-26-2 4-2-2

 Forfeited Game / Field Enough Players

 A Forfeit shall be declared by the umpire for several reasons including not having enough players to field a full team or shorthanded team.
 No rule for a declaration of no contest.
 EFFECT: A forfeit shall be declared in favor to the team with sufficient players in the event on team is no longer able to field a team of at least nine players.
 In the event neither team can field a team, the game is declared "No Contest."
-(See Rule 6.20) unless the failure to field a team is as a result of misconduct suspensions EFFEC T A Forfeit shall be declared by the umpire for several reasons including not having enough players to field a full team, or continue to play.
-No rule for a declaration of no contest.
-4-3
+(See Rule 6.20) unless the failure to field a team is as a result of misconduct suspensions (See Rule 13) Same as USA Softball 4-3

+Conferences